RalfBohnsack/RalfBohnsack.github.io/content/en/post/foreign_publications_en/index.md

 ---
-title: Fremdsprachige Publikationen
+title: Non-German Publications
-subtitle: Fremdsprachige Publikationen
+subtitle: Non-German Publications

 # Summary for listings and search engines
-summary: Fremdsprachige Publikationen
+summary: Non-German Publications of Ralf Bohnsack

 # Link this post with a project
 projects: []